 This mosaic’s maker had been gathering images of numbers for many months, without this project in mind.
 When the montage idea struck, “it was just a matter of picking around in my number collections,” he writes on his flickr page.
 As one flickr user observed, the hole in the keychain in the second tile acts like the decimal in 3.14…

 The Fermi National Accelerator Laboratory features a high-voltage transmission line with utility poles built to resemble the Greek letter π.
 Designed by the lab’s founding director, Robert Wilson, the line provides electricity to the lab’s main substation and a series of powerful particle accelerators.

-The architect writes that, "using a formula with pi, I estimated the total dominos in this spiral to be 10,178.75 dominos.
+The architect in this video writes that, “using a formula with pi, I estimated the total dominos in this spiral to be 10,178.75 dominos.
 I counted the dominos, and the estimate was close.
-10,059 dominos were actually used."
+10,059 dominos were actually used.”

 Pi in the Sky II, part of a series of three sculptures, by Micajah Bienvenu.
 “They are all geektastic in 3.14159265359 ways,” Bienvenu wrote to SciFri in an email.
 This piece was photographed on display in Seattle, Washington but is now located in Cary, North Carolina.

 The Tyler Brown Pi Mile is a 3.14-mile running trail on the Georgia Tech campus.
 There are four starting points on campus, and disc-shaped markers and maps along the way help keep walkers and runners on the trail.

 Pi, a sculpture by Rawleigh Clay, appears on the grounds of the National Botanic Garden of Wales.